RefresherTowel/docs/index.md

 If all you want is "emit event, something happens", Pulse does that in a couple of lines.
 If you want your whole project to sit on a clean, debuggable event layer, Pulse is built for that too.

-> Note: Pulse is not released yet.
-These docs are here as a preview and may change before launch.
-Right now, only **Statement** is available on itch.
-{: .note}

 ##### [**LEARN MORE ABOUT PULSE**](/docs/pulse/)
 {: .text-center }